 Features & Benefits

-Japanese Maples are a great choice for your home.
+Japanese Maples are an excellent choice for your home.
 These trees show off stunning colors in the fall.
 They like spots with some shade and soil that drains well.
 You’ll love how they add beauty to your yard!
 The tree grows slowly to medium speed and gets up to 25 feet tall when fully grown.

 Best of all, Japanese Maples have roots that don’t cause damage.
 This makes them safe near house foundations or pipes under the ground.